 As the wound heals, don’t pick at the stitches or scab.
 Picking at it might increase scarring.

 At first, the scar will be red and raised, but over time it will become paler and more flexible

 For the first year, protect the scar from sun damage which can make it darker.

 Stitches are often removed after 5 to 10 days, but this depends on where they are.
 Check with the doctor or nurse to find out.

-Dissolvable sutures may disappear in a week or two, but some take several months.
+Dissolvable sutures may disappear in a week or 2, but some take several months.

 If your sutures are not the dissolvable type, see a doctor or nurse when it is time for them to be removed.
 Do it at the right time – if you have the stitches taken out too soon, the wound might not be healed properly.
-If you leave them in too long, you can get scarring.
+If you leave them in too long, they can be more difficult to remove and increase the risk of scarring.

 When should I get my sutures checked?